Networking for recent graduates

 Within the first few minutes of our initial meeting I am presented with the following:

-- Young person in jeans and a t-shirt.
+- A young person in jeans and a t-shirt.
 No hint of business casual dress or the even the ability to suit up.

 - “I am looking for a job”